pearcej/cpp4python/_sources/Turtles/introduction.rst

 For C++, a library called :code:`C-Turtle` is used to provide an equivalent of Python's :code:`turtle`.
 It acts as a close replacement to provide easy to use graphics to C++, while maintaining the objects and commands you might be used to in Python.
-It was developed by Jesse Walker-Schadler at Berea College during the summer of 2019.
+It was developed by Jesse Walker-Schadler at Berea College during the summer of 2019, and can be found on GitHub here: https://github.com/walkerje/C-Turtle

 Below is a comparison of the two versions, C++ and Python, which do the same thing.
 Try running both and comparing how the code looks between the two versions.